trulio2/Valkyrie-Profile-2-Tools/Readme.md

    so changing offsets are not necessary.
 3. Remove the anticheat functions directly from the translated iso, so it can't trigger regardless of the changes we make.

 Options 3 is being used by default.
 The last step of the translation build patches the "disable-anti-cheat" directly into the iso, so this new generated iso can have any offset changes or cheats enabled, and the anticheat will not trigger.
+This also means that the translated iso will not freeze/crash even on broken/corrupted save files.

 ## Cheat Patcher